tldr-pages/tldr/pages/linux/macchanger.md

 `macchanger --list`

-- Reset interface to its permanent hardware MAC:
+- Reset an interface to its permanent hardware MAC address:

 `macchanger --permanent {{interface}}`